liamca/lets_encrypt_https_azure_container_instance/README.md

 certbot certonly --manual -d <DOMAIN_NAME>.<AZURE_REGION>.azurecontainer.io
 ```

 This will give you the challenge response string that needs to be added to this Azure Container Instance.
-From a browser enter this challenge response string to:
+Do not press enter or cancel the certbot process.
+We will come back to it.
+From a browser enter the challenge response string.

 ```
 http://<DOMAIN_NAME>.<AZURE_REGION>.azurecontainer.io/save_challenge/<CHALLENGE_STRING>